Casey Weinstein

-Casey M. Weinstein (born August 27, 1982) is an American Air Force veteran and politician who is the State Senator for Ohio Senate District 28.
-Weinstein won his 2024 campaign for Ohio Senate District 28, which includes the communities of Akron, Hudson, Stow, Munroe Falls, Silver Lake, Tallmadge, Fairlawn, part of Mogadore, Lakemore, Portage Lakes, Green and New Franklin.
+Casey M. Weinstein (born August 27, 1982) is an American Air Force veteran and politician who is the State Senator for Ohio Senate district 28.
+Weinstein won his 2024 campaign for district 28, which includes the communities of Akron, Hudson, Stow, Munroe Falls, Silver Lake, Tallmadge, Fairlawn, part of Mogadore, Lakemore, Portage Lakes, Green, and New Franklin.

-Casey Weinstein was first elected to the Ohio House of Representatives in 2018, making him one of six democratic candidates to flip previously Republican-held seats.
-Rep. Weinstein served three consecutive terms in the Ohio House, winning re-election in 2020 and 2022, representing District 37 and then District 34, which consisted of portions of Summit County.
-He has championed veterans, education, children’s healthcare, and renewable energy initiatives during his time in office.
+Weinstein was first elected to the Ohio House of Representatives in 2018, making him one of six Democratic candidates to flip previously Republican-held seats.
+He served three consecutive terms in the Ohio House, winning re-election in 2020 and 2022, representing district 37 and then district 34, which consisted of portions of Summit County.
+He has championed veterans, education, children's healthcare, and renewable energy initiatives during his time in office.

+Legislative initiatives

+Puppy mill regulation legislation (2025)

+In November 2025, Weinstein introduced legislation aimed at strengthening Ohio's regulations on high-volume dog breeders.
+The proposal sought to increase oversight of commercial breeding operations and address the state's ranking among the nation's worst for puppy mill conditions.
+Weinstein stated that Ohio "can do better" in protecting companion animals and emphasized the need for updated standards and enforcement mechanisms.

 Personal and professional background

-Casey is a 2004 graduate of the United States Air Force Academy and served on Active Duty at Wright-Patterson Air Force Base, which brought him and his family to Ohio.
+Weinstein is a 2004 graduate of the United States Air Force Academy and served on Active Duty at Wright-Patterson Air Force Base, which brought him and his family to Ohio.
 He is Jewish.

-Weinstein received an MBA from The Ohio State University's Fisher College of Business in 2007.
+He received an MBA from The Ohio State University's Fisher College of Business in 2007.
 In Dayton, he was recognized as a 'Top 40 Under 40' Community Leader and has more recently been recognized as one of '30 for the Future' by the Greater Akron Chamber of Commerce.

-Prior to his election to the Ohio House, Casey was elected to serve on Hudson City Council from 2016 – 2019.
+Prior to his election to the Ohio House, Weinstein was elected to serve on Hudson City Council from 2016 to 2019.

-Casey currently works as a Director for ServiceNow, managing a team overseeing the Department of the Air Force business.
+He currently works as a Director for ServiceNow, managing a team overseeing the Department of the Air Force business.

+Family background

+Casey M. Weinstein is the son of Mikey Weinstein, a former U.S. Air Force officer and founder of the Military Religious Freedom Foundation, who was involved in a lawsuit against the Air Force alleging unconstitutional religious influence at the United States Air Force Academy.

 Ohio Senate

 Election

-Casey Weinstein defeated Republican Jon Leissler in the general election for Ohio State Senate District 28 on November 5, 2024.
+Weinstein defeated Republican Jon Leissler in the general election for Ohio State Senate district 28 on November 5, 2024.

 Committees and appointments

-Casey currently serves on the Addiction and Community Revitalization Committee, Energy Committee, and Higher Education Committee.
+Weinstein currently serves on the Addiction and Community Revitalization Committee, Energy Committee, and Higher Education Committee.
 He serves as a ranking member on the Armed Services, Veterans Affairs and Public Safety Committee and the Government Oversight and Reform Commission.